It's Never Been Easier to Create the Hair Trends From Music's Big Night - E! Online

 - Let hair cool.

-- Remove velcro rollers.
+- Remove the velcro rollers.

 Old Hollywood

 - Prep damp hair with the Dove 7-in-1 Miracle Mist.
-Dove claims this product visibly repairs, strengthens, and nourishes hair without weighing it down.
+This product visibly repairs, strengthens, and nourishes hair without weighing it down.

 - Blow-dry with a round brush for volume.